bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ...
 ```

 Here we have used `-P cat` to override the default behaviour which opens a
-"pager", we have overridden it to make it easier to display.
+"pager" - we have overridden it to make it easier to display.
 To exit a pager
 press `:` then `Q`.

 ### Finding commands

-Man pages are great if you know what command you need, however that may not
+**Man pages** are great if you know what command you need, however that may not
 always be the case.
-You can search for a command with the `-k` flag, this means
+You can search for a command with the `-k` flag, which searches for given specific keywords.
-you can search for a specific keyword.

 ```
 alfierichards:~/Desktop$ man -k directory -P cat